Combining (second-order) graph-based and headed-span-based projective dependency parsing: Introduction

 \section{Introduction}

 Dependency parsing is an important task in natural language processing.
-It has numerous applications in downstream NLP tasks.

 There are many methods to tackle projective dependency parsing.
-In this paper, we focus on two kinds of \textit{global methods}: graph-based methods and headed span-based methods.
-They both score all possible trees and globally find the highest scoring tree.
-The difference is how they score dependency trees.
-In the simplest first-order graph-based methods \cite{mcdonald-etal-2005-online}, they decompose the score of a dependency tree into the score of dependency arcs.
-In second-order graph-based methods \cite{mcdonald-pereira-2006-online}, they additionally score the sibling factors.
-There are more other higher-order graph-based methods \cite{carreras-2007-experiments, koo-collins-2010-efficient, ma-zhao-2012-fourth}.
-In contrast, in headed span-based methods \cite{yang2021headed}, they decompose the score into the score of \textit{headed spans}.
-In a projective tree, the subtree rooted at each word covers a span in the surface order, the headword-span pair is referred to as headed span.
-Figure \ref{figure:example} shows an example projective parse tree and all its headed spans.
-Graph-based methods take word pairs as basic units for modeling while headed span-based methods directly model subtrees by scoring headed spans, so they have a very different view on the dependency trees, and combining them is intuitively helpful.
+In this paper, we focus on two kinds of \textit{global methods}: graph-based and headed-span-based methods.
+They both score all parse trees and globally find the highest scoring tree.
+The difference between the two is how they score dependency trees.
+The simplest first-order graph-based methods \cite{mcdonald-etal-2005-online} decompose the score of a dependency tree into the scores of dependency arcs.
+Second-order graph-based methods \cite{mcdonald-pereira-2006-online} additionally score adjacent siblings, i.e., pairs of adjacent arcs with a shared head.
+There are many other higher-order graph-based methods \cite{carreras-2007-experiments, koo-collins-2010-efficient, ma-zhao-2012-fourth}.
+In contrast, the headed-span-based method \cite{Yang2022Span} decomposes the score of a dependency tree into the scores of \textit{headed spans}: in a projective tree, a headed span is a word-span pair such that the subtree rooted at the word covers the span in the surface order.
+Fig. \ref{figure:example} shows an example projective parse tree and all its headed spans.

-We design several dynamic programming algorithms for joint inference.
-We first design an $O(n^4)$ algorithm adapted from the Eisner-Satta algorithm \cite{eisner-satta-1999-efficient} to combine first-order graph-based and headed span-based methods using the \textit{hook trick}.
-Then we design two $O(n^3)$ algorithms adapted from the Eisner algorithm \cite{eisner-1997-bilexical} and its second-order extension \cite{mcdonald-pereira-2006-online} to combine first/second-order graph-based methods and headed span-based methods using the \textit{head-splitting trick}: we decompose the score of headed spans into two terms assuming that the score of left span boundary is independent to that of the right span boundary for each headword.
-We conduct extensive experiments on PTB, CTB, and UD, showing the effectiveness of our proposed methods.